fbpx

 2. Parameters display

-Widgets associated with plugin parameters via host automation are able to display the associated parameters no matter how they get changed.
+Widgets associated with plugin parameters via host automation are able to display the associated parameters no matter how they change.

 3. Troubleshooting and general overview